 - The Great Seal of the State of Arizona

-- The notary’s commission number
+- The notarial commission number

-- The notary’s commission expiration date
+- The expiration date of the notarial commission

+“A notary public may possess only one official seal but may also possess and use an embossing seal that may be used only in conjunction with the notary public's official seal.
+An embossing seal is not an official seal of a notary public” (ARS §41-321.B).
 “Dark ink includes black, dark blue, dark purple, dark green or dark brown.
 Red ink or ink not viewable on all copy or fax machines is unacceptable” (Notary Public Reference Manual).

 Failure to comply: Using an official seal that is not in compliance with Section 41-313[D] is grounds for the Secretary of State to refuse, revoke, or suspend a notary’s commission (ARS §41-330An).